jairus-c/snowdiff-cli/README.md

 Note:
 - Both tables should have the same exact structure and should ideally have correct type casting.

+## Default Behaviour:
+If columns don't match or data types cannot be adequetly cast to the correct types between tables, snow-diff will output just a comparison of the shapes of the tables.
+This should theoretically give a solid preview into whether your expectations are in line with the development table vs the production table.

 ## Requirements:
 - Make sure you have the ```project.yml``` file in your ```.dbt``` directry
   - Ex: ```C:\Users\JairusMartinez\.dbt\profiles.yml```